bneff84/pop-os-bootstrap/README.md

 a compatibility issue that prevented the VPN's DNS servers from taking precedence over the ones defined by the local network since `valet-linux` installs `dnsmasq` which is used as your sole DNS server.
 This change forces strict ordering for dnsmasq's downstream DNS servers and makes sure the VPN DNS servers are first on that list.

+The `vpn-connect` script now saves your last used gateway so you can run the command without needing to type the gateway each time you connect.
+For your first run, use `vpn-connect portal.example.com` and then on subsequent connections you can simply `vpn-connect` to use the last used gateway.

 ## Recommended Software
 While I've included most of the "major" software, there are some packages that are not automatically installed, but